Ferlab-Ste-Justine/overture-dev-clin/README.md

 ## Run the id service

-You can launch the id-service by typing:
+You can launch the id-service by running the **launch-services.sh** script.

+If you want to run a prodlike version using the image on docker hub, set the following variable before running the script:

 ```
-docker stack deploy -c docker-compose.yml overture-clin
+export ENV=prodlike
 ```

+You can teardown the service by running the **teardown-services.sh** script.

 ## Running the client to test batch upload